oslabs-beta/react-pinpoint/README.md

   />
 </a>

-<p>Pinpoint your React comoponents to see how performant they are.</p>
+<p>Pinpoint your React components to see how performant they are.</p>